 Investing Tips for Beginners

-- If you’re a beginner with a more complex financial situation, a financial advisor may be a good idea.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+- Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you’re ready to get matched with local advisors, get started now.

 - If you’re just getting started and don’t have a lot to invest, working with a robo-advisor may be helpful.
 Robo-advisors offer portfolio management services just like traditional financial advisors, but they typically have lower fees and account minimums.
 These are the top 10 robo-advisors.